CHOMPStation2/CHOMPStation2/.github/CONTRIBUTING.md

-# Contributing to VOREStation
+# Contributing to Yawn-Wider

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to VOREStation, which is hosted in the [VOREStation Org](https://github.com/VOREStation) on GitHub.
+The following is a set of guidelines for contributing to Yawn-Wider, which is hosted in the [Yawn-Wider](https://github.com/Yawn-Wider/YWPolarisVore) on GitHub.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 #### Table Of Contents